kalbhor/Tasqueue/README.md

 }
 ```

+#### Getting results of previous job in a chain
+A job in the chain can access the results of the previous job in the chain by getting `JobCtx.Meta.PrevJobResults`.
+This will contain any job result saved by the previous job by `JobCtx.Save()`.

 #### Getting a chain message
 To query the details of a chain that was enqueued, we can use `srv.GetChain`.
 It returns a `ChainMessage` which contains details related to a chian.